mackmak/WindowsMonitoringEngine/README.md

 installutil "Path\to\bin\Debug\MonitorService.exe"

-Then set in an admin passowrd during installation
+Then set in an admin password during installation